ben-salis/Data-Analysis-Projects/Diamonds Analysis/About Diamonds.md

 My tentative goal was to identify majority and minority diamonds with regard to color.
 Did prices support the respective scarcity or surplus?

 Barring this, I hoped to design a dashboard that would enable someone to gather pricing information on a specific diamond of their choosing.
-The final product can be found [here](https://public.tableau.com/views/DiamondShoppingDashboard/Dashboard?:language=en-US&:display_count=n&:origin=viz_share_link).
+The final product can be found on [Tableau](https://public.tableau.com/views/DiamondShoppingDashboard/Dashboard?:language=en-US&:display_count=n&:origin=viz_share_link).
 Feel free to click around to filter the dashboard down.

 ## Definitions